lqinfdim/lqinfdim.github.io/_pages/about.md

 Hi, I’m Qi Li.
 I’m now a Research Intern at The Hong Kong University of Science and Technology (Guangzhou).
 Previously, I obtained my Master's degree of Engineering in Biomedical Engineering from Tsinghua University in 2022.
 Before that, I got my Bachelor's degree in Engineering from Lanzhou University.

-My current research interests are efficient large language models (LLM), interpretability and working mechanisms of LLM,  and deep learning theory.
+My current research interests are efficient large language models (LLM), interpretability and working mechanisms of LLM,  post-training of LLM, and deep learning theory.
 Any collaboration is welcomed, feel free to contact me.

 <!-- My research interests include efficient large language models  and computer vision.
 I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>). -->